-How to change your device name using iTunes
+How to change your device name using Finder

-Step 1: Launch iTunes on your Mac or Windows PC and connect your device to the computer using a USB cable.
+Step 1: Launch Finder on your Mac and connect your device to the computer using a USB cable.
 If you’re using the Wi-Fi Sync feature, make sure that both your computer and an iOS device are connected to the same Wi-Fi network.

-Step 2: Click the Device button in the upper left corner of the iTunes window.
+Step 2: Click your device under Locations in the Finder sidebar.
 If you have several devices connected, choose an iPhone, iPad or iPod touch you want to rename.

-Step 3: In the sidebar that appeared, double-click the name of your iOS device, right next to its picture in iTunes.
-Type the new name for it and press Return on the keyboard.
+Step 3: Click the current name of your iOS device, type the new name for it, and press Return on the keyboard.

-That’s it — no need to sync manually as iTunes will rename your device on-the-fly.
+That’s it — no need to sync manually as Finder will rename your device on-the-fly.

-Again, device name is used to denote your hardware in iTunes, as well as help distinguish it inside Find My iPhone iOS app and in the service’s web interface on iCloud, as illustrated below.
+Again, device name is used to denote your hardware in Finder, as well as help distinguish it inside the Find My iOS app and in the service’s web interface on iCloud.